Judith Krantz

-Judith Krantz (née Tarcher; January 9, 1928 – June 22, 2019) was a magazine writer and fashion editor who turned to fiction as she approached the age of 50.
-Her first novel Scruples (1978) quickly became a New York Times best-seller and went on to be a worldwide publishing success, translated into 50 languages.
-Scruples, which describes the glamorous and affluent world of high fashion in Beverly Hills, California, helped define a new supercharged sub-genre of the romance novel - the bonkbuster or "sex-and-shopping" novel.
-She also fundamentally changed the publishing industry by becoming one of the first celebrity authors through her extensive touring and promotion - "a superstar of fiction".
-Her later books included Princess Daisy (1980), Till We Meet Again (1988), Dazzle (1990) and Spring Collection (1996).
+Judith Krantz (née Tarcher; January 9, 1928 – June 22, 2019) was an American magazine writer, fashion editor, and novelist.
+Her first novel Scruples (1978) was a New York Times best-seller and was translated into 50 languages.
+Scruples, which describes the glamorous and affluent world of high fashion in Beverly Hills, California, helped define a new sub-genre of the romance novel — the bonkbuster or "sex-and-shopping" novel.
+She also became a "celebrity author" through her extensive touring and promotion.
+Her later books included Princess Daisy (1980), Mistral's Daughter (1982) Till We Meet Again (1988), Dazzle (1990), and Spring Collection (1996).
 Her autobiography, Sex and Shopping: The Confessions of a Nice Jewish Girl, was published in 2000.

 Biography

 Early years

 Judith Bluma-Gittel Tarcher was born on January 9, 1928, in New York City, the daughter of Mary (Braeger), a Lithuanian-born attorney, and Jack D. Tarcher, an advertising executive.
 Her family was Jewish.
-The "youngest, smartest, and shortest girl" in her year, she graduated from the upscale Birch Wathen School at age 16.
+The "youngest, smartest, and shortest girl" in her year, she graduated from the Birch Wathen School at age 16.
 Krantz then enrolled at Wellesley College.

 Krantz told The Boston Globe in 1982 that she attended Wellesley with three goals: to date, to read every novel in the library, and to graduate.
 "Torchy", as her dormmates named her, held the dorm dating record as the only one to have 13 consecutive dates with 13 different men.
 Her grades were not as impressive as her extracurricular activities.
 Krantz earned one A-plus in English, but had a B− average in her major and C average in everything else.
 Krantz had the opportunity to improve her marks when she took a short-story class during her sophomore year.
-Although the professor enjoyed her writing, he refused to give her an A because she had atrocious spelling, and he thought the B would teach her a lesson.
+Although the professor enjoyed her writing, he refused to give her an A because she had poor spelling, and he thought the B would teach her a lesson.
 Krantz claims to have learned the lesson well—she did not write fiction again for 31 years.

 After graduating from Wellesley in 1948, Krantz moved to Paris, where she worked in fashion public relations.
 She enjoyed attending elegant parties, borrowing couture gowns, and meeting prominent people such as Marlene Dietrich, Orson Welles and Hubert de Givenchy.